AdobeDocs/commerce-php/src/pages/developer/components/code-generation.md

 ## Overview of code generation {#codegen-over}

-The Magento application generates code to create non-existent classes.
+The Adobe Commerce and Magento Open Source applications generate code to create non-existent classes.
 As an example, look at the [Magento/Customer/Model/Resource/AddressRepository] constructor.
 A snippet follows:

 ```php
 ...